sangramdesai123/Morse-Code-Converter/README.md

 # Morse-Code-Converter
-    java code to convert morse code to text and voice from text and image
+    Java project for  converting Morse Code from Images into english words with their audio output.

     API Used: freetts-1.2.2-bin
     Text Editor: Netbeans

-#  Morse-Code-Reader
-Java based GUI for converting Morse-Code Images into English Strings and Voice